Orangetheory is a type of cross-training that improves your fitness, helps you lose weight, and provides a fun and healthy new way to stay active.

 With an upper crafted from a single piece of SuperFabric, these shoes are more durable, breathable, and resistant to abrasion than most others.
 An unusually perforated tongue adds to the breathability, keeping your feet cool and comfy

-When these are on your feet, it’s noticeable how light they are, without sacrificing fabric quality.
+When these are on your feet, it’s noticeable how light they are.
+The weight savings do not mean fabric quality is sacrificed.
 But that doesn’t mean they’re an empty shell; they have some great stability features.

 Carbon guard plates on the lateral and medial sides of the shoe provide a flexible yet stable protective layer, for when you’re doing side-to-side movements.
 The lug-patterned outsole was made to be effective and super grippy on a variety of surfaces.